OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

     ],
     ```

-1. In the "extensions.ribbons.tabs" array, find the tab with the "builtInTabId" of "DefaultTab".
+1. In the "extensions.ribbons.tabs" array, find the tab with the "builtInTabId" of "TabDefault".
 Add a child "customMobileGroup" property to it (as a peer of the existing "groups" property).
 Inside this property do the following.

    - Set appropriate "id" and "label" values.
    - Create an object in the "controls" array to represent a button and configure it as follows.